Kernix13/beginner-git-commands/README.md

 ### Staying up to date

-Once you are done with your PR an start to work on something else, the repo has most had chnages by other contributors so your copy is behind.
+Once you are done with your PR and start to work on something else, the repo has most had changes by other contributors so your copy is behind.
 You need then to update your local copy of the repo before making new changes:

 ```
 git checkout master